 To my ears, CA has just dropped the sub-bass power from the Atlas to the Equinox marginally and allowed for a bit more mid-bass presence.
 The resulting sound is punchier but also a touch wetter and fuller/warmer in the mids.

-Vocals and instrumental timbre do seem a little richer with better vocal presence which is more to my liking.
+Vocals and instrumental timbre do seem a little richer with a better vocal presence which is more to my liking.
 The Atlas vocals are a little leaner, further back, and not quite as focused by comparison.

 Treble is slightly different also.
 There seems to be slightly less bass/treble contrast from the Atlas and more for body and a smoother tone.
-Perhaps there is a little lower treble dip or not quite as emphasized upper 8-10k emphasis, but either way it’s not quite as peppy sounding as the Atlas treble.
+Perhaps there is a little lower treble dip or not quite as emphasized upper 8-10k emphasis, but either way, it’s not quite as peppy sounding as the Atlas treble.